Bartlesville Radio » News » Pawhuska Man Arrested for Producing Knife in T-Mobile

 Pawhuska Man Arrested for Producing Knife in T-Mobile

-A Pawhuska man is arrested for felony threats to kill for an incident that occurred at T-Mobile in the 1900 Block of Washington Boulevard in Bartlesville.
+A Pawhuska man is arrested for assault and battery with a deadly weapon for an incident that occurred at T-Mobile in the 1900 Block of Washington Boulevard in Bartlesville.

 According to a report from the Bartlesville Police Department, it is alleged that 72-year-old Leslie List became angry and produced a knife during an argument with employees over a $60 bill.
 The report further states the T-Mobile had shut off List's phone, causing the defendant to become mad.